pmac/pmac.io/content/code/2015-02-02-state-of-mozilla-org.md

 If you see an issue with this page or site in general click the edit button below.
 If you see a problem or have a suggestion for mozilla.org please [file a bug][].
-If you have some reason for wanting to avoid bugzilla, also feel free to tweet at me (links around) and I'm happy to file the bug.
+If you have some reason for wanting to avoid bugzilla just tweet at me (links around) and I'm happy to file the bug.

 Cheers!